Skip to main content

 Many tutors use Touch-type Read and Spell for virtual tutoring with great success.
+Here are some things to consider:

-Promoting yourself as an online tutor
+You will want to promote yourself as an online tutor

 Promote your virtual tutoring services through friends and family, through your own social media accounts, and by posting in relevant local groups on Facebook, including groups for parents, special needs resources, homeschooling, and dyslexia support.

-Helping students set up remotely
+Help your students get set up remotely

 Without being physically in the same room as your student, you must send clear instructions to learners (and their parents) so they can access their TTRS account and carry out modules independently.
 You can copy and paste the following into an email and guide them through the process over a video messaging platform.

-Tools to assist with virtual tutoring
+Tools to assist with virtual tutoring:

 Zoom